elloWorld101/Payment_App/README.md

 1. **Configure environment variables**:

-   Create a `.env` file in the `backend` directory and add your configurations (e.g., database connection string, JWT secret).
+   Create a `.env` file in the `backend` directory and add your configurations (e.g., database connection string, JWT secret, Port).

 2. **Start the backend server**: